-The mathematics departments at Southfield believes in building a grounded, comprehensive mathematical framework that trains students to think logically and critically.
-Southfield’s mathematics program emphasizes problem-solving and develops critical thinking through practice of basic skills and understanding and communicating mathematical thinking and strategies.
+The mathematics department at Southfield believes in building a grounded, comprehensive mathematical framework that trains students to think logically and critically.
+Southfield’s mathematics program emphasizes problem-solving and develops critical thinking by practicing basic skills and understanding and communicating mathematical thinking and strategies.
 A range of courses is offered to meet the needs of all students.
-Gifted math students can begin to accelerate their mathematics in sixth grade through Accelerated Curricular Experience (ACE).
-ACE students may earn Algebra I and Geometry high school credits.
-Most students can gain high school credit in Algebra I in the eighth grade.
-Our math program ensures students are learning and absorbing the critical information they need to succeed in both high school and college mathematics.
+Gifted math students can begin to accelerate their mathematics in 6th grade through Accelerated Curricular Experience (ACE).
+ACE students may earn Algebra I and geometry high school credits.
+Most students are able to gain high school credit in Algebra I in the 8th grade.
+Our math program ensures students learn and absorb the critical information they need to succeed in high school and college mathematics.

-Nine-week courses in art, digital art and design, drama, fencing (7th grade) and foreign language (5th and 6th grade) and writing craft (7th and 8th grade) all taught by specialists in their field enrich the lives of this age group.
+Nine-week courses in art, business, drama, and Spanish (5th and 6th grade), and writing craft (7th and 8th grade) taught by specialists in their field enrich the lives of this age group.